-If you think you are eligible for a test, you should complete an on-line application form and also submit copies of your CV, degrees and/or diplomas giving details of marks obtained for each interpreting component, and, where relevant, proof of sufficient experience.
-For languages not covered by the diploma some evidence of how the language knowledge was acquired should be submitted (such as certificates or a personal statement).
+If you think you are eligible for a test, you should complete an on-line application form and also submit copies of your CV, degrees and/or diplomas giving details of marks obtained for each interpreting component, and, where relevant, proof of sufficient conference interpreting experience (experience as a court interpreter, liaison interpreter, or company interpreter will not be taken into account).
+For languages not covered by the degree(s) or diploma(s) some evidence of how the language knowledge was acquired should be submitted (such as certificates or a personal statement).

 Please note that participation in a test is upon invitation only.

-However, language profile requirements are subject to change and vary from one language unit to another.
+Nevertheless, language profile requirements are subject to change and vary from one language unit to another.
 Consequently, all valid applications will be considered.

-At the accreditation test, you will be asked to interpret speeches in both consecutive and simultaneous interpreting mode (around 6 minutes for consecutive and 10 minutes for simultaneous) from your passive languages into your active language(s), in accordance with the language profile you are offering.
+At the accreditation test, you will be asked to interpret speeches in both consecutive and simultaneous interpreting mode (around 6 minutes for consecutive and 10 minutes for simultaneous) from your passive languages into your active language(s) and/or retour in accordance with the language profile you are offering.
 At least one of the speeches will be on an EU-related topic.
-On completion of the test, the panel will inform you of its decision.
+On completion of the test, the Selection Board will inform you of its decision.

 In this document, you will find the marking criteria used to assess your performance as a test candidate (not an exhaustive list).

-Conditions for partial reimbursement of travel and subsistence expenses can be found here
+Conditions for partial reimbursement of travel and subsistence expenses can be found here.